Magnet Fishing For Beginners

 Is Gold magnetic?

-I’ll give you the simple answer, no. Unless your gold is hidden in a safe then then there is pretty much zero chance your magnet will bring gold out of the water.
+No. Unless your gold is hidden in a safe then then there is pretty much zero chance your magnet will bring gold out of the water.
 This is the same for real silver to.
+Neither gold or silver is magnetic.

 Can you make money from magnet fishing?